paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 For provisions that nothing in amendment by section 11815(a) of Pub.
 L. 101–508 be construed to affect treatment of certain transactions occurring, property acquired, or items of income, loss, deduction, or credit taken into account prior to Nov.
 5, 1990, for purposes of determining liability for tax for periods ending after Nov.
 5, 1990, see section 11821(b) of Pub.
 L. 101–508, set out as a note under [section 45K of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45k).

 #### Transfer of Functions
-Federal Power Commission terminated and its functions, personnel, property, funds, etc., transferred to Secretary of Energy (except for certain functions which were transferred to Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42, The Public Health and Welfare.
+The Federal Power Commission was terminated, and its functions, personnel, property, funds, etc., were transferred to the Secretary of Energy (except for certain functions which were transferred to the Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42, The Public Health and Welfare.

 #### Coordination With Other Provision
 Pub.
 L. 95–618, title IV, § 403(d), Nov.
 9, 1978, 92 Stat.
 3204, provided that: “Any allowance for depletion allowed by reason of the amendments made by subsection (b) [amending this section] shall not be treated as a credit, exemption, deduction, or comparable adjustment applicable to the computation of any Federal tax which is specifically allowable with respect to any high-cost natural gas (or category thereof) for purposes of section 107(d) of the Natural Gas Policy Act of 1978 [[section 3317(d) of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section3317/d&num=0&edition=prelim), Commerce and Trade].”